-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 ear /4 To know what makes a safe password, how to keep passwords safe and the consequences of giving your passwords away.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 • ear /4 To know what makes a safe password, how to keep passwords safe and the consequences of giving your passwords away.
 To understand how the Internet can be used to help us to communicate effectively.
-To understand how a blog can be used to help us to communicate with a wider audience.
+To understand how a blog can be used to help us communicate with a wider audience.
 For children to consider if what they read on websites is true.
 To look at some 'spoof' websites.
 To create a 'spoof' websites.
+To create a 'spoof' websites.
+To create a 'spoof' webpage.
 To think about why these sites might exist and how to check that the information is accurate.
 To learn about the meaning of age restrictions symbols on digital media and devices.
-To know where to turn for help if they see inappropriate content or have inappropriate content or To look at what simulations are.
+To discuss why PEGI restrictions exist.
+To know where to turn for help if they see inappropriate content or have inappropriate content or have inappropriate content or To look at what simulations are.
 To explore a simulation.
 To analyse and evaluate a simulation.
 To review coding vocabulary that relates to Object, Action, Output, Control and Event.
 To use 2Chart to represent a sequential program design.
 To use the design to write the code for the program To design and write a program that simulates a physical system.
 To look at the grid that underlies the design and relate this to X and Y properties.
 To introduce selection in their program with selection.
 To combine a timer in a program with selection.
 To understand what a variable is in programming.
 To use a variable to create a timer To use a timer to make characters repeat actions.
-To use a timer to make characters repeat actions.
-To understand the use of the repeat command and how this differs from the timer.
-To debug a program repeatedly.
-To debug a programs.
+To understand and how this differs from the timer.
+To know what debugging means.
+To understand the need to test and debug a program.
 To understand the importance of saving periodically as part of the corde development Process.
 To think about the different methods of communication.
 To open and respond to an email.
 To write an email to someone, using an address book.
-To learn how to use email safely To learn how to use email safely To enter data into a graph and answer questions.
+To learn how to use email safely. • To learn how to use email safely. • To enter data into a graph and answer questions.
 To solve an investigation and present the results in graphic form.
 To introduce typing terminology.
 Understand the correct way to sit at the keyboard.
 To learn how to use the home, top and bottom row keys.
 To understand the names of the fingers.
 To understand what is meant by - home, bottom and top rows.
 Developed ability to touch type the home, bottom and top rows.
 To practise and improve typing for home, bottom and top rows.
 To practise the keys typed with the left hand.
 To practise the keys typed with the right hand.